triciasykes/lecture-notes/restful-routes.md

 update - updating existing data
 Destroy - removing data

 You've done all of these five things that we've talked about so far in active record in the rails console right.
 Those are actions that we're doing on the data side that then we're going to present to the user to be able to do from a View perspective.
 The controller is going to help us get between those two things.

 # New and Edit
-Let's go back to NEW and EDIT because these are things that we haven't had to use yet in terms of doing a performing CRUD actions new exists because there is a point where we need our user to provide content that then can be posted to the database .
+Let's go back to NEW and EDIT because these are things that we haven't had to use yet in terms of doing a performing CRUD actions.
+New exists because there is a point where we need our user to provide content that then can be posted to the database .
 CREATE is a post action.
-Does post display of view to the user?
-No.  POST takes data and puts it into the database but we need to present a View to my user that's going to allow them to put data into the database.
+Does post adisplay of view to the user?
+No.  POST takes data and puts it into the database but we need to present a View to our user that's going to allow them to put data into the database.
 We need a form that a user can fill out.
 Then we take that data from the inputs and that data gets created in the database

 The same thing with update.
 Update on its own is a put or a patch request so there's nothing for our user to see, but we need to offer our user a place to update information.
 So edit is also a form.

 Does filling out a form equal new items in the database?
 No. Because you would have to submit it.
-You have to be able to fill out a form and then there's a specific action on almost every form that you've ever filled out that's going to submit that information.
-Usually some kind of Click action - some kind of call that says click here and then this becomes a submitted section of data and so that is the difference between new and create and with edit and update -> new is not actually creating the data it's just providing our user a place to see it.
+You have to be able to fill out a form and then there's a specific action on just about all forms that's going to submit that information.
+Usually some kind of Click action - some kind of call that says click here and then this becomes a submitted data and so that is the difference between new and create and with edit and update -> new is not actually creating the data it's just providing our user a place to see it.
 Create is that submit button.
 Even though we may think of new and create as closely tied together, new is actually a GET request.
 Same with EDIT.
 Why? because it's just providing a visual place where we can see information - user adds info on the form and then at the end there's some kind of call to either create or update which triggers either our post or patch request.

 Obviously,delete and Destroy are connected from our HTTP verb to our controller action.

 This is the the format that we're going to follow today we're going to work through these controller actions!